-(A) General Policy for all City Employees:
+General Policy for all City Employees:

-- (1) Excluding those employees exempt from payment of overtime pay under the provisions of the Fair Labor Standards Act, other municipal employees shall be paid at the rate of one and one-half (1 1/2) times the employee's regular rate for all hours worked in excess of forty (40) hours during a work period.
-(See exception below for Fire personnel).
-Overtime is based only on worked hours. - (2) Non-exempt employees have a duty to report all of the hours worked in a pay period.
-Hourly employees are not expected to conduct City business by City email or phone while off duty, though the City will not retaliate against an employee who reports having to work while off the clock. - (3) All non-exempt employees must have overtime work approved in advance by their supervisor.
+(A) Excluding those employees exempt from payment of overtime pay under the provisions of the Fair Labor Standards Act, other municipal employees shall be paid at the rate of one and one-half (1 1/2) times the employee's regular rate for all hours worked in excess of forty (40) hours during a work period.
+(See Sec.9 (B)(1) for Police and Fire personnel).
+Overtime is based only on worked hours.

+- (B) Non-exempt employees have a duty to report all of the hours worked in a pay period.
+Hourly employees are not expected to conduct City business by City email or phone while off duty, though the City will not retaliate against an employee who reports having to work while off the clock. - (C) All non-exempt employees must have overtime work approved in advance by their supervisor.
 Non-exempt employees who work unauthorized overtime hours may be subject to disciplinary action.